Police search in Lycoming County for remains of missing children

 Marie Snyder and Echo Butler are said to have fled the residence with the young boy to avoid Lycoming Children and Youth.

-Since Snyder and Butler are currently incarcerated and the child is with Lycoming Children and Youth.
+Since Snyder and Butler are currently incarcerated, the child is with the Lycoming Children and Youth.